-Node Availability (A) gives an estimate of the node availability based on the usage of internal and external resources over time and space.
-In what concerns external resources, one SHOULD consider, for instance, indicators such as the preferred visited network and/or location of the node; in what concerns internal resources, one SHOULD consider the time spent per application category (e.g. per day), as well as the usage of physical resources (battery status; CPU status, etc).
+Node Availability (A) gives an estimate of the node availability based on the usage of internal resources over time and space, such as the time spent per application category (e.g. per day), as well as the usage of physical resources (battery status; CPU status, etc).